-The core technology behind HEXWAVE was developed by the Massachusetts Institute of Technology Lincoln Labs ("MIT LL") and the technology has been in development since 2014.
-In October 2017, a concept demonstrator (preprototype) of the core technology was successfully tested under operational conditions.
+Active imaging technology was developed by the Massachusetts Institute of Technology Lincoln Labs ("MIT LL") and the technology has been in development since 2014.
+In October 2017, a concept demonstrator (pre-prototype) of the core technology was successfully tested under operational conditions.

 MIT LL undertook 4 years of research and development, including building a working prototype and testing the technology in both lab and real electromagnetic environments.
-LDT worked with MIT LL to transfer the technology behind HEXWAVE.
+LDT worked with MIT LL to transfer the active imaging technology.
 In September 2019, Liberty and MIT LL were recognized by the FLC (Federal Laboratory Consortium) for the 2019 Excellence in Technology Transfer North East Region.

-With the exclusive global license agreement (the "License Agreement") for the use of the technology behind HEXWAVE in place, the Company has continued to develop HEXWAVE using the technology and concepts demonstrated by MIT LL.
+With the exclusive global license agreement (the "License Agreement") for the use of the active imaging technology, the Company has continued to develop HEXWAVE using the technology and concepts demonstrated by MIT LL.
 MIT LL, through the Technology Transfer Agreement ("TTA") has transferred the intellectual property and understanding to Liberty's Center of Excellence ("COE") in order for the technology to be further refined and developed.
-As part of the commercialization and go to market strategy, the Company has identified certain required changes and have entered into the Cooperative Research and Development Agreement (CRADA) with MIT LL to leverage off their existing experience and accelerate the development of certain aspects of HEXWAVE.
+As part of the commercialization and go to market strategy, the Company has identified certain required changes and entered into the Cooperative Research and Development Agreement (CRADA) with MIT LL to leverage off their existing experience and accelerate the development of certain aspects of HEXWAVE.
+In addition to active imaging technology, the Company is also developing Automatic Threat Detection technology with the help of rich 3-dimension data and deep learning algorithms.